32805433/Jump-jump/README.md

 # Jump-jump
 ONLY WORK ON ANDROID PHONES

-This program aims to improve your score of a Wechat's small game, Jump-jump.
+This program aims to improve your score on a Wechat's small game, Jump-jump.

 To let the program works properly, please follow these steps:
 1. Download Vysor from http://vysor.io/ , which would help to project your phone's screen onto computer.